openacid/celeritasdb/wiki/replication-algo.md

 - `a.initialDeps`: is instance id set when `a` is created on leader.
-- `a.deps`: when `a` is created it is same as `a.initialDeps`. when `a` is forwarded to other replica through PreAccept, it is updated instnce id set.
+- `a.deps`: when `a` is created it is same as `a.initialDeps`. when `a` is forwarded to other replica through FastAccept, it is updated instnce id set.

 - `a.final_deps` is `deps` updated by Accept or Commit.